If your child has scoliosis, the recommended treatment will depend on their age, how severe the curve is, and whether it's getting worse.

 - during a minor procedure where the rods are extended through a small cut (incision) in the back

-- using a special remote control that activates magnets inside the rods – no incisions are needed to lengthen these rods
+- using a remote control that activates magnets inside the rods – no incisions are needed to lengthen these rods

 Even if they have surgery, your child may need to wear a brace to protect their back.